-23rd Avenue carries from 13,000 to 20,000 vehicles per day, and is among Metro’s top 10 highest-ridership routes.
+23rd Avenue carries from 13,000 to 20,000 vehicles per day, and is among Metro’s top 10 routes with the highest ridership.
 Added to that are the pedestrians, cyclists, businesses, and residents who use the corridor.
 It’s busy, and the fuss is that SDOT’s plan for improvements includes reducing the four lanes (two in each direction of traffic) to three (one in each direction with a middle left-turn lane).

 Kit Loo, the corridor’s Project Manager, assured The Capitol Hill Times that the changes, including the reduced lanes, wouldn’t slow down or back up traffic.

 “A lot of these improvements that we’re doing, especially with the transit and signal improvements, actually improve the efficiency of the traffic,” Loo said.
-In fact, similar projects around the city, like improvements to Stone Way and Nickerson, were a success.
-But one of the council’s attendees wanted more assurance that SDOT knew what it was doing.
+Similar projects around the city, like improvements to Stone Way and Nickerson, were a success, but someone in attendance wanted more assurance that SDOT knew what it was doing.

 A lot of the cause for backup now has to do with busses or drivers taking left-turns blocking traffic, as well as poorly timed traffic lights.
 All of these will be remedied.
-The improvements include a center lane for left-turns as well as a place for busses to pullout of the road when stopping, allowing traffic to continue through.
-As well, the traffic lights will be better timed, making it possible for drivers to hit green lights through the entire corridor if they mind the speed limit.
-The reduced lanes will also make the corridor safer since they’ll be wider (bonus for large trucks and semis), and cars won’t be able to weave in and out of lanes.
+The improvements include a center lane for left-turns as well as space for busses to pullout of the road when stopping, allowing traffic to continue through.
+The traffic lights will be better timed, making it possible for drivers to hit green lights through the entire corridor if they mind the speed limit.
+The reduced lanes will also make the corridor safer since each will be wider (bonus for large trucks and semis), and cars won’t be able to weave in and out of lanes.

-Added to the infrastructure changes, bus stops will also be redistributed to where there is most need, and there will be improvements to sidewalks, lighting, pavement, transit reliability, and signals.
+Added to the infrastructure changes, bus stops will also be redistributed to where the need is greatest, and improvements will be made to sidewalks, lighting, pavement, transit reliability, and signals.
 Public art is also on the list.

 The only thing removed from the 23rd Avenue Corridor is bike lanes, which is where the greenway comes in.
 Built in three phases concurrent with the corridor project, a greenway is to be built parallel on a nearby street, which provides a safer place for cyclists and pedestrians.

-Terry Plumb, Project Manager of the Central Area Neighborhood Greenway wasn’t present at the council meeting, but Cruz had the details.
-She said that a “greenway” is a safer, calmer street that everyone – all ages and abilities – can use.
+Cruz said that a greenway is a safer, calmer street that everyone – all ages and abilities – can use.
 There isn’t a need for infrastructure changes, but, rather, accessories.
-For example, the speed limit in a greenway is reduced to 20 mph; speed humps are added (about one per block), plus signs and pavement markings like crosswalks to help people navigate, and pavement improvements when needed.
+For example, the speed limit in a greenway is reduced to 20 mph.
+Speed humps are added (about one per block), plus signs and pavement markings like crosswalks to help people navigate, and pavement improvements when needed.
 Stop signs are also added at all intersections so that all streets entering the greenway will be required to first stop.